Hi, I’m Nadira Jamal. I’m a professional belly dancer and a serious geek.

 But that’s because most people don’t understand what a geek really is.

-Yes, I like computers (I have a day job in IT), and yes, I like science fiction (especially audiobooks).
+Yes, I like computers (I have a part-time day job in software), and yes, I like science fiction (especially audiobooks).
 I even have engineering degrees from MIT.

 But I’m also a cooking geek: